-NOTE: The Discipline Matrix sets forth the guidelines for assessing consequences for violations of School Board policies.
-School principals have the discretion to deviate from these guidelines by assessing an appropriate consequence other than stated in the Matrix if he or she determines in his or her sole discretion that there are mitigating or aggravating circumstances.
-Principals may deviate by one level when applying consequences per the Discipline Matrix, with the exception of incidents associated with drugs/substances and those with progressive discipline that rise to a recommendation for expulsion or recommendation for behavior intervention via the Expulsion Abeyance Office as reflected on the discipline matrix.
+NOTE: The Discipline Matrix sets forth the guidelines for assessing consequences for violations of SBBC policies.
+School principals have the discretion to deviate from these guidelines by assessing an appropriate consequence other than stated in the Matrix if they determines in their sole discretion that there are mitigating or aggravating circumstances.
+Principals may deviate by one level when applying consequences per the Discipline Matrix, except for incidents associated with drugs/substances and those with progressive discipline that rise to a recommendation for expulsion or recommendation for behavior intervention as reflected on the discipline matrix.

-Per F.S. §1006.04 and F.S. §1006.07(7), referrals to mental health services shall be in consultation with the threat assessment team.
+Per F.S. §§1006.04 and 1006.07(7), referrals to mental health services shall be in consultation with the threat assessment team.

 Per F.S. §1006.13, the threat assessment team shall consult with law enforcement when a student exhibits a pattern of behavior, based upon previous acts or the severity of an act, which would pose a threat to school safety.
-Refer to Policy 2130: Threat Assessment for more information related to threats.
+Refer to SBBC 4380: Threat Assessment for more information related to threats.

-Note: A threat assessment team may use alternatives to expulsion or referral to law enforcement agencies unless the use of such alternatives will pose a threat to school safety.
+A threat assessment team may use alternatives to expulsion or referral to law enforcement agencies unless the use of such alternatives will pose a threat to school safety.